DEEPA-NB/JavaProgram/README.md

 The Emp1 class has all the buisness logics and Mainclass contains the real entity.

  In theEmp1 class I have given the date members like name, age, salary and designation like

- String name;
- int age;
- double salary;
- String job;

  To give the inputs from the user end we have used Scanner class.